-3.35 This policy establishes design principles for development in the Conservation Area derived from Hart District Council's Odiham Conservation Area Character Appraisal and Management Proposals (OCACAMP) of 2008.
-This document defines the character of the Area and provides an important source of evidence that should inform the design rationale of development in the Conservation Area or its setting.
+3.36 This policy establishes design principles for development in the Conservation Area derived from Hart District Council's Odiham and North Warnborough Conservation Area Appraisal (ONWCAA) adopted November 2022, This document defines the character of the Area and provides an important source of evidence that should inform the design rationale of development in the Conservation Area or its setting.
 This policy uses the existing historic environment evidence base to incorporate the guidance from the OCACAMP to provide locally distinctive policies that supplement national and local policy.